mvenkatesh431/go-rest-api/readme.md

 ```

 ### `/health-check` endpoint:
 This `/health-check` route, Returns `healthy:true` if server is running fine.
 So we can see the status of the server by monitoring this route.
-This can be used with the Kubernetes Readiness and Liveness probes
+This can be used with the Kubernetes Readiness and Liveness probes.
+We can also add custom delay by setting the `HEALTHDELAY` environment variable.

 ```
 PS C:\Users\mvenk> curl 127.0.0.1:10000/health-check